Ellicott City, Maryland: Representation in Congress

-Ellicott City is since 2003 part of Maryland's 7th congressional district, represented by Democrat Elijah Cummings until his death in 2019.
-The district is now represented by Kweisi Mfume.
+From 2003 to 2023, Ellicott City was a part of Maryland's 7th congressional district, represented by Democrat Elijah Cummings until his death in 2019, followed by Kweisi Mfume until congressional redistricting.

+Since 2023, Ellicott City, along with the rest of Howard County, has been a part of Maryland's 3rd congressional district, represented by Democrat Sarah Elfreth.

 County government

 Ellicott City houses numerous county offices, departments, and courthouses.
-The Howard County Circuit Courthouse is located on Court Avenue, on a hilltop north of the downtown area.
+The Howard County Circuit Courthouse, originally located on Court Avenue on a hilltop north of the downtown area, moved in 2021 to a new building adjacent to the Columbia Hills neighborhood.
 The Howard County District Courthouse is located close by on Martha Bush Drive, which houses district courtrooms and the county clerk's office.
 The County Executive and Council, along the departments of Community Services, Education, Elections, Employment, Health, Law Offices, Licensing, Natural Resources, Planning, Public Safety, Public Works, Recreation, and Transportation are located in the George Howard Government Campus on Court House Drive.

 Police and fire

 The Howard County Police Department headquarters is located in the George Howard Government Campus on Court House Drive.
 The Howard County Department of Fire and Rescue Services provides service from two stations in Ellicott City: Station 2 on Montgomery Road, and Station 8 on Old Frederick Road and Bethany Lane.